SolDevelo/charts/bitnami/mlflow/README.md

 ## Upgrading

+### To 6.0.0

+This major updates the PostgreSQL subchart to its newest major, 18.0.0.
+Follow the [official instructions](https://www.postgresql.org/docs/18/upgrading.html) to upgrade to 18.x.

 ### To 4.0.0

 This major updates the `minio` subchart to its newest major, 17.0.0.
 For more information on this subchart's major, please refer to [minio upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/minio#to-1700).